 The last word on engagement

-As the TV arena becomes increasingly competitive, service providers require ways to differentiate themselves.
+As the TV arena becomes increasingly competitive, service providers require ways to differentiate themselves and maximize customer engagement in OTT.
 Providing high quality TV content, with a superb delivery is essential to enhance engagement.
-In addition, both the content and the context it is offered in must be personalized, based on top data-driven solutions and services.
+In addition, both the content and the context it is offered in must be personalized, based on top data-driven TV analytics solutions and services.

 Original post: Esther Levine